Our kind friend E from the UK shared this IELTS exam (thank you!)

 Some people think that museums should entertain people, while others believe that the purpose of museums is to educate.
 Discuss both views and give you own opinion.

 - IELTS test in India, Azerbaijan, Nepal and the UK – May 2014 (Academic Module) The topics and questions below were shared by four IELTS...

 - IELTS test in Pakistan and Iran – June 2014 (Academic Module) Two IELTS test takers B and A shared the information...

 - IELTS test in Australia – February 2014 (Academic Module) This exam update was shared by F, an IELTS test...

-- IELTS test in Mongolia – March 2013 (Academic Module) An IELTS test taker T from Mongolia (thanks!) shared the...
+- IELTS test in Australia and the Philippines – March 2014 (Academic Module) IELTS test takers Y and H shared the topics from...

 - IELTS test in Buenos Aires, Argentina – July 2014 (General Training) Thanks to our kind friend E we can share the...